-The New Zealand tuatara (Sphenodon) is one of those unique animals that warrants revision for biology textbooks.
-The lizard-like reptile that is the only survivor of a group that was globally widespread at the time of the dinosaurs uses its highly specialised jaws to slice its food like a "steak knife".
+The New Zealand tuatara (Sphenodon) is one of those unique animals that warrant revision for biology textbooks.
+The lizard-like reptile that is the only survivor of a group that was globally widespread at the time of the dinosaurs uses its highly specialized jaws to slice its food like a “steak knife”.
 Typically, chewing is associated with high metabolism in animals, but in this instance this is far from being the case.

 Chewing: not just for mammals

 The tuatara lives on only 35 islands scattered around the coast of New Zealand and was recently reintroduced to the mainland.
 Its diet consists of beetles, spiders, crickets, small lizards and, occasionally, sea birds.

 Using a computer model, researchers at the University of Hull proved the complex moving structures of the reptile’s jaw as it chews its prey.
 This allowed them to image the pattern in 3D and from all angles with unprecedented detail.
 The model revealed that when the tuatara chews, the lower jaw closes between two rows of upper teeth.
 Once closed, the lower jaw slides forward a few millimeters to cut food between sharp edges on the teeth, sawing food apart.